Python programming environment

 jsonschema>=4.17.3

 jsonschema not because I plan on blasting this on the web, or making any APIs.
-Mostly, because it’s a web-centric data-structure specification middleware with JSON structure and typing facilities as made possible via language-specific deserializations.
+Mostly, because itās a web-centric data-structure specification middleware with JSON structure and typing facilities as made possible via language-specific deserializations.
+Nope I just followed along with what people told me.
+It still has no use to me to this day.
+Been using it for about 17 years now.

 setuptools